-Chin and cheek implants are manufactured using a variety of materials such as high-strength silicone, nylon mesh, high-density polyethylene, hydroxyapatite compounds, and other substances.
-Dr. Stridde can recommend a specific implant for you based on your physical anatomy and cosmetic needs.
+The chin and cheek implants Dr. Stridde uses for his Bellevue and Seattle patients are manufactured using a variety of materials such as high-strength silicone, nylon mesh, high-density polyethylene, hydroxyapatite compounds, and other substances.
+He can recommend a specific implant for you based on your physical anatomy and cosmetic needs.

 Devoted to providing personal care in a comfortable setting, Braden Stridde, M.D., is a board-certified plastic surgeon who looks forward to meeting you.Meet

 Stridde Request a Consultation